The Adventure Starts Here

 There's even an achievement for making it to 100 Saturday meetups.

 *In some areas, 4:00pm is too close to sunset during the winter, so earlier meetups are often more appropriate.
 See individual graticule pages for local conventions.

 Recent and Upcoming Coordinates

-The coordinates for the next Saturday meetups, scheduled for 15 August 2020, will be based on the Dow’s opening price published at 09:30 EDT (13:30 UTC) on Friday 14 August.
+The coordinates for the Saturday meetups on 24 October 2020 are now available.
+The coordinates for the next Saturday meetups, scheduled for 31 October 2020, will be based on the Dow's opening price published at 09:30 EDT (13:30 UTC) on Friday 30 October.
 See timeanddate.com to convert this time to your local time zone.

 Gallery of Recent Expeditions

 The gallery for each day is added to this page automatically, but pictures are selected to the gallery by us.
 Any geohasher is welcome to add a picture from that day.
 Just add your image name in the list at the “add yours” link.
 If the gallery hasn't been started yet, copy the format from the previous day, or read the how-to.
 Please also write an account of your expedition, even if only a short one, so that people can click the link on your picture and find out more.

 This section documents hash expeditions that geohashers wish they could make, but have not been able to for the reasons stated.